akshitagupta15june/PetMe/README.md

 Additional features:
 - All the data is stored in the database so when a person wishes to adopt or donate an animal, their information will be auto-filled using the database.
+- The language of the website can also be translated to different languages by using the Google Translate button in the top right corner of the header.
+- Users can click on the moon/sun button in the top right corner of the header to switch between light and dark mode for the website.
 - Users can use the `Contact` page to drop in their details for a call with one of the team members.
+- Users can subscribe to PetMe's newsletter to get the latest news and updates by entering their email in the subscription box located in the footer of every page.
+- There is a help button located in the bottom right corner of the `SOS Report` page that allows users to enter their city and find the nearest pet care centers.
+- Users can find the organization's social media accounts in the bottom right corner of the footer of every page.

 ## View our Website: